International Admission > Resources > Agents > Agent Portal > Academics

 Formerly the School for New Learning, School of Continuing and Professional Studies (SCPS) launched on July 1, 2019.
 SCPS offers a comprehensive, innovative approach to continuing and professional education, making available programs and delivery modalities to provide access to a broad range of students within SCPS and other DePaul colleges and schools.

 Created in 1972 to serve the learning needs of adult students, the School for Continuing and Professional Studies (SCPS) is one of the first university-wide efforts in the United States catering to older students through a separate college.
 SCPS' innovative approach to teaching the adult student, which helps students gain new knowledge and develop innovative skills to help them achieve their personalized career goals, has earned it international acclaim.

 The region's premiere English language program features intensive instruction and a diverse student population.
 The English Language Academy (ELA) is a full-time intensive academic language program focused on the language and academic skills used in degree programs.

-The Intensive English Program (IEP) is a full-time, non-credit certificate program.
+Intensive English Program (IEP) is a full-time, non-credit certificate program.
 New students receive a thorough English proficiency evaluation to ensure proper level assignment.
 Students entering the Intensive English Program should have at least low-intermediate English skills.
 Classes for this program meet for 18 hours each week.

-DePaul University offers conditional admission to qualified applicants in select disciplines.
+conditional admission to qualified applicants in select disciplines.
 Students that are conditionally admitted will first attend ELA to study English before enrolling in their academic program.
 You can read more about conditional admission based on applicant type here.